Form T1044 Guide: Does Your Canadian Charity Need to File?

 • Total assets above $200,000

-• Previous filings that mean you have to keep submitting
+• Previous filings that mean you must keep submitting

 Deadlines are crucial.
 Get that T1044 in within six months of your fiscal year-end, or you’ll face $25-per-day penalties (up to $2,500).